erusev/base/README.md

 Base is a super simple library that makes it much easier to work with databases in PHP.

-I've been using Base for more than 3 years.
+I've been using Base since 2012.
 I thought that it's about time I share it with the world.

 ### Features

-- Intuitive Interface
+- Simple
-- Simple Implementation
+- Intuitive
-- No Dependencies
+- Independent
 - Secure
 - Tested in 5.3, 5.4, 5.5, 5.6 and [HHVM](http://hhvm.com/)